 It is very difficult to have a Final Restraining Order or FRO dismissed in New Jersey.
 The court looks at several factors such as your exes’ continued, subjective fear of you.
 However, you will be given your day in court to prove your case and let the judge know that you have had no contact, have career issues with the FRO in place and that you have effectively moved on.
 Consider also bringing in proof of any anger management or counseling you may have undergone since the FRO was put in place.
 The more evidence you can provide that your ex has no reason to fear you any longer, the stronger your case for dismissal will be.

 If you have false accusations of domestic violence lodged against you, act now to safeguard your future.
-Speak with an attorney for free to understand your legal rights and develop a strategy for making the strongest case possible.
+Speak with an attorney to understand your legal rights and develop a strategy for making the strongest case possible.
 Protect yourself.
 Take the first step today.